Global Analysis of hadronic two-body B decays in the perturbative QCD approach: NUMERICAL RESULTS

 With the fitted Gegenbauer moments in Table~\ref{tab:joint}, we calculate the branching ratios and $A_{CP}$ in the LO PQCD approach, and present the results in the right columns of Table~\ref{tab:fitproces}.
 It is observed that all the considered data, except the $B^-\to\pi^0K^{*-}$ branching ratio, are well reproduced.
 The observables removed from the fit, {\it i.e.}, those suffering significant theoretical uncertainties, are also predicted in the LO PQCD formalism, and compared with the data in Table~\ref{tab:fit2}.
 The predicted branching ratios are very close to the values obtained in the previous PQCD calculations, so the deviation from the data remains.
+In particular, $A_{CP}$ in the $B^-\to\pi^-\rho^{0}$ mode has been predicted to be large and negative in most QCD approaches \cite{Cheng:2020hyj,Li:2016tpn}, but its data are as small as $0.009\pm0.019$ \cite{Zyla:2020zbs}.
 The inclusion of higher-order and higher-power contributions to hadronic two-body $B$meson decays may improve the consistency.
 The theoretical errors given in Tables~\ref{tab:fitproces} and \ref{tab:fit2} arise only from those of the fitted Gegenbauer moments and $\phi_3 (\gamma)$.
 More precise measurements are urged, and subleading contributions should be included into the PQCD framework to strengthen the constraint on the Gegenbauer moments and to sharpen the confrontation between theoretical predictions and experimental data.